Estimating Gaussian mixtures using sparse polynomial moment systems: Introduction

 The method of moments for Gaussian mixture models was revisited in 2010 in a series of papers \cite{kalai2010efficiently,moitra2010settling}.
 The case of a $k = 2$ mixture model in $n$ dimensions was handled in \cite{kalai2010efficiently} where a polynomial time algorithm was presented.
-This approach was generalized in \cite{moitra2010settling} where an algorithm for a general $k$ mixture model in $n$ dimensional space was presented that scales polynomially in $n$ and the number of samples required scales polynomially in the desired accuracy.
-It is important to note that these algorithms focus on density estimation, not parameter recovery.
-In other words, with high probability they return a density that is close to the true density with no guarantees on how close the estimated components are to the true ones.
+This approach was generalized in \cite{moitra2010settling} where an algorithm for a general $k$-mixture model in $n$ dimensional space was presented that scales polynomially in $n$ and the number of samples required scales polynomially in the desired accuracy.
+When $k=2,3,4$ the number of solutions to the corresponding moment system are given in \cite{pearson1894contributions,amendola2016moment,amendola2016solving} respectively.